Adobe Photoshop: File format

 Photoshop files have default file extension as .PSD, which stands for "Photoshop Document".
 A PSD file stores an image with support for all features of Photoshop; these include layers with masks, transparency, text, alpha channels and spot colors, clipping paths, and duotone settings.
 This is in contrast to many other file formats (e.g., .JPG or .GIF) that restrict content to provide streamlined, predictable functionality.
-A PSD file has a maximum height and width of 30,000 pixels, and a length limit of two gigabytes.
+A PSD file has a maximum height and width of 30,000 pixels, and a size limit of two gigabytes.

 From the beginning, Photoshop could save files in other formats, including TIF, JPEG, and GIF.
 These files are smaller than PSD files because they lack the editable features of a PSD file.
 These formats are required to use the file in publications or on the web.
 Adobe's discontinued program PageMaker required TIF format.

 Photoshop can also create and use files with the extension .PSB, which stands for "Photoshop Big" (also known as "large document format").
-A PSB file extends the PSD file format, increasing the maximum height and width to 300,000 pixels and the length limit to around 4 Exabytes.
-The dimension limit was apparently chosen arbitrarily by Adobe, not based on computer arithmetic constraints (it is not close to a power of two, as is 30,000) but for ease of software testing.
+A PSB file extends the PSD file format, increasing the maximum height and width to 300,000 pixels and the size limit to around 4 exabytes.
 PSD and PSB formats are documented.

-Because of Photoshop's popularity, PSD files are widely used and supported to some extent by most competing software, including GIMP and Affinity Photo.
+Because of Photoshop's popularity, PSD files are widely used and supported to some extent by most competing software, including GIMP, Affinity Photo, and Clip Studio Paint.
 The .PSD file format can be exported to and from Adobe's other apps, such as Adobe Illustrator, Adobe Premiere Pro, and After Effects.

 Plugins

 Photoshop functionality can be extended by add-on programs called Photoshop plugins (or plug-ins).
 Adobe creates some, such as Adobe Camera Raw, but most are developed by third-parties.
 Some are free and some are commercial software.

 Most plugins work with only Photoshop or Photoshop-compatible hosts, but a few can also be run as standalone applications.

 There are various types of plugins, such as filter, export, import, selection, color correction, and automation.
 The most popular plugins are the filter plugins (also known as a 8bf plugins), available under the Filter menu in Photoshop.
 Filter plugins can either modify the current image or create content.
 Below are some popular types of plugins, and some well-known companies associated with them: